Data Explorer

 5. **Time Frame and Interval**: Define the relevant dates for your report data and the interval (day, week, or month).

-| Function | What it Does | When to Use |
+| Function | What it does | When to use |

-| ----------- | --------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------- |
+| ----------- | -------------------------------------------------- | ---------------------------------------------------------------- |

-| **Sum** | Adds up all the cost or usage values across the rows included in Finout’s breakdown, rather than by days. | When you want the total cost or usage for a service, SKU, or tag combination. |
+| **Sum** | Adds all values in the group. | Total cost or usage for a service, SKU, or tag combination. |

-| **Average** | Divides the total (Sum) by the number of rows included in Finout's breakdown, rather than by days. | When you want to understand the *typical cost per line item* (e.g., per instance, per deployment). |
+| **Average** | Divides Sum by the number of records in the group. | Typical cost per line item (e.g., per instance, per deployment). |

-| **Minimum** | Shows the smallest single billing record within the grouped data. | Helpful for identifying low-cost outliers. |
+| **Minimum** | Smallest single billing record in the group. | Identifying low-cost outliers. |

-| **Maximum** | Shows the largest single billing record within the grouped data. | Useful for spotting spikes or anomalies. |
+| **Maximum** | Largest single billing record in the group. | Spotting spikes or anomalies. |

 | Sum (Net Amount) | Count | Average | Instance Type | Day |